-When evaluating the edit sequence to obtain the mutated software, it may happen that some of the operations require data while the stack is empty.
+When evaluating the edit sequence to obtain the mutated software, it may happen than some of the operations require data from an empty stack.
 We propose three options.
 (1) It is possible to simply and safely ignore such operations; this means keeping in the representation inactive genetic material that could possibly be reactivated later through crossover or further mutation.
 (2) These operations can also be easily discarded, as are invalid genes [6].
 (3) Finally, the empty stack can still produce some data, for example by returning a default value (e.g., an empty line/statement) or by keeping track of the last value retrieved from the stack.

-Differences to the usual edit sequence representation are minimal.
+The differences to the usual edit sequence representation may seem minimal.
 The usual four types of edits have been traded to either five or six operations, and obtaining the mutated software now requires the use of a stack.
-Edit sequences are at least slightly longer than beforehand, with replacements and insertions requiring both a copy and a paste operation.
-Furthermore, expressiveness is conserved with immediate conversions from one representation to the other.
+Edit sequences are necessarily at least slightly longer than beforehand, with replacements and insertions requiring both a copy and a paste operation.
+However, it is clear that this new representation is as least as expressive, as it can easily be converted back to the original one.